VictorAppelgren/saga-be/README.md

 ## Development

 ### Frontend Development
-- The frontend code is located in the `app/frontend` directory
-- Vite handles JavaScript bundling and provides hot module replacement
 - Tailwind CSS is used for styling
-- Edit `src/main.js` for JavaScript changes
+- Edit `static/src/main.css` for custom CSS
-- Edit `src/css/main.css` for custom CSS (Tailwind is already imported)
+- The CSS is automatically compiled to `static/dist/main.css`
+- Tailwind's utility classes can be used directly in your HTML templates

 ### Backend Development
 - Django views are in `app/app/views.py`